-Finally, the long wait was over and it was the day Archer came to his new “forever” home.
+Finally, the long wait was over.
+It was the day Archer came to his new “forever” home.
 For some reason, the forever bit is sounding a bit more ominous today.
-Unfortunately, Archer’s arrival coincided with a mini-heatwave in the UK and an England World Cup quarter final match.
+Unfortunately, Archer’s arrival coincided with a mini-heatwave in the UK and an England World Cup quarter-final match.
 We had to arrange with the breeder to pick him up earlier in the day to ensure we could get back in time for the kickoff.

-I’d got up early to finish digging the dog latrine I’d started digging earlier in the week, a work only exceeded by the building efforts of the Egyptians.
-By about 11am it was sweltering and my back was killing me from the unusual hard labour.
+I’d got up early to finish digging the dog latrine I’d started digging earlier in the week.
+A construction effort only exceeded by the building efforts of the Egyptians.
+By about 11am it was sweltering and my back was killing me from the unusual hard physical labour.
 The hour-long drive down to Folkestone in an air condition car came as a welcome relief.
-When we arrived the breeder lady had done a fantastic job of having everything prepared, including:
+When we arrived the breeder had done a fantastic job of having everything prepared, including:

 - vaccination details – including when the next set was due

 - feeding – type of food and current schedule (7am, 12pm, 5pm, supper)

 - worming details – Panacur 3, 5, 7 and 1/2 weeks

 - flead – frontline